Andrée Borrel: SOE training

 Borrel seemed like just the type of woman SOE needed for a field agent.
 Her SOE interviewer commented:

 Since arriving in London, she attempted to join the Corps Féminin of the Free French movement but they have made it a condition that she should give them all the intelligence concerning the organization for which she was working in France.
 This she refuses to do and apparently they refuse to employ her unless she does.
 I think that she would make an excellent addition to our own Corps Féminin and it should not be difficult to get her… She said that she was perfectly willing to let us have the information she refuses to give to the Free French.

 Borrel undertook training with SOE to become a field agent with their F Section while officially an ensign in the First Aid Nursing Yeomanry (FANY).
 Upon the successful completion of her training, she was promoted to lieutenant.
 The commandant's report contained the following appraisal:

 Of sound intelligence, if lacking somewhat in imagination.
 She has little organising ability and will do her best work under definite instructions.
 She is thoroughly tough and self-reliant with no nerves.
 Has plenty of common sense and is well able to look after herself in any circumstances and she is absolutely reliable.
 Has lost her attitude of over-confidence and has benefited enormously from the course and developed a thoroughly level headed approach towards problems.
 A very pleasant personality and she should eventually develop into a first class agent.

 The men she trained with found her "informal by habit, lower-class, and scrappy."
 She was said to be "accessible, playful, easy to like, easy to share a smoke and a laugh with, but innocent too, neither hardened nor hurt by the rough wear of war."

+One of her fellow agents recounted that she said she would kill a German when he was asleep by stabbing a pencil in his ear.
+The agent said he "had little doubt that she meant what she said."